tansaku/Octocat/clone.md

-Explain what git clone does, in your own words
+Shouldn't you be working this out in your own words? :-)